geoffreyrose/weatherwebapp/README.md

 ###Current Location

-Use your current location by default if your broader supports html5 geo location.
+Use your current location by default if your broswer supports html5 geo location.

 ###Query String